Prof. Dorinda D. Bolander, J.D.

 DR. MELODY NADEAU

 Dr. Nadeau is a Teaching Professor in the First Year Seminar program.
 She has developed and taught courses focusing on her interests in English Language Learning and teacher education, with emphasis on language and education issues faced by immigrants and refugees in the US as well as English language as a means of access to the global community.
-Dr. Nadeau particularly enjoys designing and teaching special courses that combine English language learning and teaching with community service.
+Dr. Nadeau is also an ardent adherent to the Franciscan values of care for creation including marginalized people, operating a small urban farm and food pantry at her home in Cohoes.

 PROF. JEFF SIMONDS